-In the SHP_II (waves 1 to 16), 2,538 households and 3,654 individuals were first interviewed in 2004.
+In the SHP\II (waves 1 to 16), 2,538 households and 3,654 individuals were first interviewed in 2004.
 In the 16th wave, 1,224 households and 1,794 persons responded.

 There was a clear drop in participation in the second wave at both the household level (29%, see Table 4.1, % A) and the individual level (28%, Table 4.2, % A).
-This large drop in participation in Wave 2 may have been caused by the fact that the households recruited in 2004 were not explicitly asked to commit themselves for several years, contrary to the households in the SHP_I.
+This large drop in participation in Wave 2 may have been caused by the fact that the households recruited in 2004 were not explicitly asked to commit themselves for several years, contrary to the households in the SHP\I.

-As was the case for the SHP_I, between 2008 and 2010 the number of interviewed households and individuals increased, after which the number of interviews decreases slightly, until the fifteenth wave in which more households and individuals were interviewed than in the fourteenth, with a decline again in the sixteenth wave.
+As was the case for the SHP\I, between 2008 and 2010 the number of interviewed households and individuals increased, after which the number of interviews decreases slightly, until the fifteenth wave in which more households and individuals were interviewed than in the fourteenth, with a slow decline again in later waves.